matiasfha/getting-started-fullstack-ethereum-development/README.md

 This function call will read the value of `msg.value`.
 The empty argument `('')` if the way to trigger the fallback function of the receiving address.

-Solidity offers a serie of global variables that are available to be used by any function.
-Some of that are `msg.value` and `msg.sender`.

-`msg.sender` makes reference to the address of the caller of the function `msg.value` It contains the amount of `wei` (eth / 1e18) sent in the transaction.
-This means that `msg.value` will store the amount of ether sent with that `payable` function. (this amount will be set by the javascript client that will call the `sendTip` function)

 > Similar to how one dollar is equal to 100 cents
 > one ETH is equal to 10^18 wei
 > wei is the smallest uint of ether.